Table of content

 If you are not yet sure how marketing funnels work and how beneficial they can be for your company, we explain all about them in our article here.
 Go check it out before continuing reading so you can take the most out of the below books.

 With diligent, self-directed study; you and your team will develop and refine both practical and theoretical tenets that prove vital to corporate growth.
 We have separated the titles by which teams would most benefit from these reads.
 The order in which you read these volumes is not important, it is important to read those that you think would best benefit your company.

 Books that tie business strategy and marketing

-This title turns traditional marketing tropes on their head by focussing not on attention but permission.
-Instead of trying to steal interest away from other subjects, the permission marketer seeks to create an incentive for consumer’s attention.
-This book is a toolkit for turning leads into long term customers through mutual trust.
+This title turns traditional marketing tropes on their head by focusing not on attention but on permission.
+Instead of trying to steal interest away from other subjects, the permission marketer seeks to create an incentive for the consumer’s attention.
+This book is a toolkit for turning leads into long-term customers through mutual trust.
 It’s a must for the modern marketing team.

 4. Blue Ocean Strategy, Expanded Edition: How to Create Uncontested Market Space and Make by W. Chan Kim

 This title revolves around standing out in the market or creating your own space within an existing market by tapping into an unknown need.
 This means you won’t simply be at the throats of your competitors.
 Instead, you’ll create your own unassailable niche.